sesto-dev/next-prisma-tailwind-ecommerce/README.md

 3. Fill in the `main.config.js` file with your preferred information.
 4. Run `cd my-app` and `npm run dev`, the app should be running in `localhost:3000`!

+## Deployment

+Refer to [Next.js Deployment Documentation](https://nextjs.org/docs/deployment) to find the best deployment strategy for you.

 ## Sending Emails

 You need to provide `SMTP` credentials obtained from your Email provider in `.env`.